amzn/amazon-instant-access-sdk-ruby/README.md

 )
 ```

-Note that the example above is specific to Ruby on Rails, and the arguments may have to be modified depending on the
+Note that the example above is specific to Ruby on Rails, and the method arguments may have to be modified depending on the
-web framework in use.
-The credentials should not be hardcoded but obtained from a secure, external source instead.
+web framework in use by the vendor.
+The credentials should not be hardcoded but obtained from a secure, external source (e.g. file with correct permissions).

 Once set up, the `AmazonInstantAccess::Authentication` instance will automatically compute and verify the request
 signature.
 It will also log detailed messages to `./amazon_instant_access_auth.log`.
 The location of the log file and